lowRISC/opentitan/doc/project/checklist.md

 ### DESIGN_DELTAS_CAPTURED_V2

-It is possible for the design to have undergone some changes since the DV Document and Testplan was reviewed prior to V1 stage.
-Please ensure that those deltas have been captured adequately in the DV Document and the Testplan documents.
+It is possible for the design to have undergone some changes since the DV document and Testplan was reviewed prior to V1 stage.
+Please ensure that those deltas have been captured adequately in the DV document and the Testplan documents.

 ### DV_DOC_COMPLETED

-DV Document is fully completed in terms of content.
+DV document is fully completed in terms of content.

+### FUNCTIONAL_COVERAGE_PLAN_IMPLEMENTED

+All coverage points have been written and implemented

 ### ALL_INTERFACES_EXERCISED